ravendb/docs/Documentation/6.0/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/rabbitmq-queue-sink.markdown

   queues, construct documents using user-defined scripts, and store the documents in RavenDB collections.

-* This page explains how to create a RabbitMQ sink task using Studio.
+* This page explains how to create a RabbitMQ sink task using the Studio.
   Learn more about RavenDB queue sinks [here](../../../../server/ongoing-tasks/queue-sink/overview).
   Learn how to define a RabbitMQ queue sink using the API [here](../../../../server/ongoing-tasks/queue-sink/rabbit-mq-queue-sink).